openstax/cnx-easybake/docs/css-extensions.md

       <a href="#idterm66">page 7</a>
     </div>

-Note that group-by also takes a second, optional selector.
-This selector is used to create labelled subgroups.
+Note that `group-by` also takes a second, optional selector.
+This selector is used to create labeled subgroups.
 All terms that evaluate to equal when this selector is applied will be group under a <div> that starts with a <span> that contains that value.
 Again, an example: